jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 * ubuntu_18_sydney - Update this with AMI ID of Ubuntu AIM in your region"

-* r53zone - Update this with your Route53 domain name (Optional).
+* r53zone - Update this with your Route53 domain name (This is optional).
 You will need this Only if you have a Route53 domain.
 Otherwise, please skip this and delete "route53.tf"

 * externaldnshost - You will need this If you have a Route53 domain, this is the A host for the domain.
 Otherwise, please skip this and delete "route53.tf".